ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 Filters let you transform JSON data into YAML data, split a URL to extract the hostname, get the SHA1 hash of a string, add or multiply integers, and much more.
 You can use the Ansible-specific filters documented here to manipulate your data, or use any of the standard filters shipped with Jinja2 - see the list of :ref:`built-in filters <jinja2:builtin-filters>` in the official Jinja2 template documentation.
 You can also use :ref:`Python methods <jinja2:python-methods>` to transform data.
 You can :ref:`create custom Ansible filters as plugins <developing_filter_plugins>`, though we generally welcome new filters into the ansible-core repo so everyone can use them.

-Because templating happens on the Ansible controller, **not** on the target host, filters execute on the controller and transform data locally.
+Because templating happens on the Ansible control node, **not** on the target host, filters execute on the control node and transform data locally.

 .. contents::
    :local: